sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 - Print a short summary of the result of the installation.

 ### Add hosts to an existing SAP HANA Installation
-Executes `hdblcm` to install SAP HANA database on new host, where SAP HANA is not installed yet, and connect it to host where SAP HANA is already installed.

 #### Pre-Install